-Species: Corvus albus, African Pied Crow • Born: 2005 • Gender: Male • Disability: Human Imprint
+Species: Corvus albus, African Pied Crow • Hatch Year: 2005 • Sex: Male • Disability: Human Imprint

 Crows are part of the Corvid family, which is thought to be one of the most intelligent group of birds.
-These birds are very receptive and easily trained, which explains why Friar Tuck is so talented and aware of his surroundings.
+These birds are very receptive and easily trained.